When a spouse spends too much money it can put the family finances into turmoil. Find out how to discuss finances and budget happily as a couple.

-Money can easily become an issue in a marriage when one spouse spends more than the couple earns.
+Money can quickly become an issue when a spouse spends more than the couple earns.

-Whether you are married or not and live together but aren’t connecting with your finances the way you should be then you may want to consider your options.
+Whether you are married or live together but aren’t connecting with your money, then you will run into financial problems.

-Often times, when a money issue blows up lying about missing money or where it was spent, becomes an even bigger relationship issue.
+Often, when a money issue blows up, lying about missing money or where it was spent becomes an even more significant relationship issue.

-Whether the spending habit was there before the union or it occurs as the marriage progresses it must be addressed before it spirals out of control.
+Whether the spending habit existed before the union or occurred as the marriage progresses, it must be addressed before it spirals out of control.

 What do you call a person who spends too much money?

-These types of people aren’t tuned into their finances and in some cases, greedy.
+These types of people aren’t tuned into their finances and, in some cases, are greedy.